-- 1st Offense: Phone brought to the office and parent must come to school and claim.
-One 1⁄2 hour detention assigned. - 2nd Offense: Phone brought to the office and student must serve one hour detention.
-Parent must come to the office and claim. - 3rd Offense: Phone brought to the office and student serves one day of in-school or out-of-school suspension.
-Parent must come to school and claim. - 4th and each subsequent offense: Phone brought to the office and student serves three-day out-of-school suspension.
+- 1st Offense: Phone/Headphone/Electronic devices brought to the office and parent must come to school and claim.
+One 1⁄2 hour detention assigned. - 2nd Offense: Phone/Headphone/Electronic devices brought to the office and student must serve one hour detention.
+Parent must come to the office and claim. - 3rd Offense: Phone/Headphone/Electronic devices brought to the office and student serves one day of in-school or out-of-school suspension.
+Parent must come to school and claim. - 4th and each subsequent offense: Phone/Headphone/Electronic devices brought to the office and student serves three-day out-of-school suspension.
 Parent must come to school and claim.